cryptoadvance/specter-desktop/docs/multisig-guide.md

 ![secrets](images/multisig-guide/secrets.svg)

-### Seed storage locations
+#### Seed storage locations

 This is probably the most tricky part of the setup and needs **careful consideration**.
-Only if you choose these locations correctly you get the benefits (see https://bitcoiner.guide/multisig/intro/#multisig-benefits).
+Only if you choose these locations well you get the benefits (see https://bitcoiner.guide/multisig/intro/#multisig-benefits).
 Here a few points to pay attention to:

 * Seed backups (on steel) are not protected by a pin as the *signing device*s (e.g. *hardware wallets*).
 They therefore need a **secure location**, i.e. accessible only to you or people you completely trust.
   * Examples are: Second home/apartment, Safe deposit box, a relatives (or very good friends) house/apartment